Luming-L/NGG/L1_Sequencing.md

 Recently several novel technologies emerged, which promise to improve scaffolding and eventually eliminate the need for genetic or physical mapping.
 Optical mapping generates fingerprints of DNA fragments of up to multiple hundred kb by imaging the patterns of restriction sites under light microscopes using fluorescently labeled enzymes.
 Such individual fingerprints (or maps) can be assembled into genome-wide (consensus) maps, which can then be used to scaffold the contigs of a corresponding sequence assembly and identify large structural variations
+The combination of sequencing data and optical maps works particularity well, as the typical breaks in sequence assemblies are at repeats, while optical map assemblies have a bias to break at regions with closely-spaced restriction sites.
 ## Assembly of heterozygous and polyploid genomes